 - Pass out participant sheets to all participants and ensure they have a pen/pencil

-What was it like to do this activity?
+- What was it like to do that activity?

 Make it your own

-This activity, while useful for folks to reflect on, for many groups will create more questions than answers.
+Also for many groups this activity will create more questions than answers.
 Depending on your audience the words transgender, genderqueer, and/or cisgender might be completely new and that would really hinder people answering the questions and having time to reflect on those thoughts because they will instead be focused on those new words.
 You could always remove the words genderqueer and cisgender if you want to introduce those words later in the workshop and think it will hinder your audience’s abilities to be reflective.